Find out the one huge mistake most people make that affects their health. Reverse this mistake and learn to take care of yourself again!

 We cannot be disconnected from the Source of all life and expect perfect health.

 Why is this?
-It’s been proven that 75-98% of all illnesses originate in our minds – namely, stress.
+It’s been proven that stress contributes to disease.
 I wrote an entire post on it, and you can read it here.

 Negative stress is a separation from our Savior while trying to fix everything on our own.